seanox/xml-micro-exchange-php/manual/api.md

         Error
       </td>
       <td>
-        Error number from the log file in connection with status 500
+        Error number from the log file in combination with status 500
       </td>
     </tr>
     <tr>